TheImagingSource/tiscamera/doc/pages/gige-daemon.rst

 Restricting to certain interfaces
 =================================

-Per default the gige-daemon will address all available interfaces.
+Per default, the gige-daemon will address all available interfaces.
-To restrict the daemon to a certain interface initialize the process with the names of the interfaces that shall be queried.
+To restrict the daemon to a certain interface, initialize the process with the names of the interfaces to be queried.

 .. code-block:: sh

    gige-daemon start eth1 eth2 # eth0 would not be queried

-This change has to be manually done in the systemd config.
+This change has to be performed manually in the systemd config.